 3. Keep the goal in mind.

 Data recovery is all about trying to save valuable data in the eventuality it gets lost for whatever reason.
 The process of doing so is secondary as long as the objectives are met.
 Many companies make the mistake of being fixated on a specific process or system, even when that system may not be adequate to cover all contingencies.
-Never limit the amount of checks or audits of the recovery processes to see whether the system is working.
+Never limit the number of checks or audits of the recovery processes to see whether the system is working.
 Make sure that the data is actually saved!
 Also, have a Plan B and train employees to improvise should the need arise.

 4. Have additional resources available.